aranvhout/OMSS_generator/tutorial.md

 progression.

-`PROGRESSION` can be also applied to less intuitive attributes, such as color; however, doing so might produce less intuitive or meaningful results.
+`PROGRESSION` can be also applied to less intuitive attributes, such as color; however, doing so will produce less intuitive results.

 ##### Example